tusharjain01/DynamicProgramming/DynamicProgamming/README.md

-## Getting Started
+## Getting Started ✨✨

-Currently I am learning Dynamic Programming.These are some the codes which i have learned.
+👋👋 I am Tushar Jain.And welcome to my repository,where i will be uploading my codes on Dynamic programming (which is what i am currently learning🏫).Hope u enjoy my code and the comments which i have written within the codes👩‍💻.

-## Folder Structure
+## Folder Structure 📁

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain sources -`targetsumsubet.java`
-- `lib`: the folder to maintain dependencies
+    -`painthouse.java`
+    -`painthousemanyhouses.java`
+    -`unboundedkanpsack.java`
+    -`minimumcostpath.java`
+    -`kanpsack01.java`
+    -`goldmine.java`
+    -`countencoding.java` --> This program required a lot of time ⏳⏳ to be learned properly.
+    -`countabcsequence.java`
+    -`countbinarystring.java`
+    -`maximumsumnonadjacent.java` --> This progarm creates the basics of "Greedy".
+    >Stair Problem
+    -- Fun Fact : to go from n to n there is only one path d'not move.🐱‍🏍🤣🤦 -`climbstair.java` --> This is basic problem when we start learnig Dynamic Programming.
+    -`climbstairwithminimummoves.java`
+    -`climbstairwithvariablejumps.java`
+    >Learning the basics of permutation and combination -- Hint🥷 : if you want to create a combination put the tabulation array inside the coins array.
+    -`coinchangecombination.java`
+    -`coinchangepermutation.java`

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.